but212/rustica/MIGRATION_v0.11.0.md

 # Migration Guide: v0.11.0

-## Breaking Changes: Identity Trait Removal from Functor
+## Breaking Changes: Identity Trait Removal & Unify to unwrap()

 ### Overview

 Version 0.11.0 removes the incorrect `Functor: Identity` dependency and deprecates the `Identity` trait entirely.
-This is a **breaking change** that aligns Rustica with proper category theory principles.
+This is a **breaking change** that aligns Rustica with proper category theory principles **and unifies all value extraction to standard `unwrap()` methods**.

 ---